 - 5.2.
-The DPO will, after consulting with the appropriate officer(s), has the delegated authority to make an assessment on: - the severity of the breach - appointing the lead investigating officer in relation to the data breach.
-The investigating officers would be either the Chief Executive, Finance & Corporate Services Director, Housing Services Director or, if appropriate, the DPO - 5.3.
+The DPO, after consulting with the appropriate officer(s), has the delegated authority to make an assessment on: - the severity of the breach - appointing the lead investigating officer in relation to the data breach.
+The investigating officers would be either the Chief Executive, Corporate Services Director, Housing Services Director, Property Services Director or, if appropriate, the DPO - 5.3.
 The officer leading the investigation will establish whether there is anything that can be done to recover any losses and limit the damage the breach could cause.
 The lead investigating officer will also establish who may need to be notified as part of the initial containment and will inform the Police, where appropriate. - 5.4.
 Advice from LHA's IT support contractors may be required to advise on containment and recovery issued arising from the incident.
-The DPO should notify the Business Manager of any reported incident at the earliest opportunity and the Business Manager will liaise and co-ordinate with the IT support contractors for the duration of the incident investigation.
+The DPO should notify the Corporate Services Director of any reported incident at the earliest opportunity and the Corporate Services Director will liaise and co-ordinate with the IT support contractors for the duration of the incident investigation.